Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Introduction

-At this point, it is important to point-out that besides the structure of present-day DM halos, also the DM halo evolution through cosmic-time may reflect the nature of DM particle: in $\mathrm{\Lambda CDM}$ scenario, the collision-less nature of dark particle is itself imprinted in the dark halo evolution with time \citep{Ellis2018}, which is well followed by hydrodynamical simulations \citep{Jian2020}.
-Also in the other scenarios of DM such as warm dark matter, Boson condensates, interacting DM, ultra light axions etc., and alternative models of DM such as Modified Newtonian Dynamics (MOND), one can find correspondence between properties of DM halos around local objects and those at high-redshift (hereafter high-$z$).
+At this point, it is important to point out that besides the structure of present-day DM halos, the DM halo evolution through cosmic time may also reflect the nature of a DM particle: in the $\mathrm{\Lambda CDM}$ scenario, the collisionless nature of a dark particle is itself imprinted in the dark halo evolution with time \citep{Ellis2018}, which is well followed by hydrodynamical simulations \citep{Jian2020}.
+Also in the other scenarios of DM such as warm DM, boson condensates, interacting DM, ultra light axions, etc., and with alternative models of DM such as MOdified Newtonian Dynamics (MOND), one can find correspondence between properties of DM halos around local objects and those at high redshift (hereafter high-$z$).